 - Visa and Mastercard are universally accepted.
 And you can bring along your American Express and Discover cards.

 - Notify your bank before you travel.
 Otherwise, your bank may consider your activity outside the US fraudulent and block your card.

 - Get your bank’s phone number.
 This can help you resolve any card-related issues fast.

 - Get a backup card.
 This can be a lifesaver if you lose your primary card.

 - Get some cash.
 Not everyone accepts credit cards.
 A cash withdrawal could be an option.

 Credit cards are widely accepted throughout Switzerland.
+This includes all major credit card providers, including Visa, Mastercard, Discover and American Express.
 Be sure to also carry some cash for incidentals, taxis and small purchases.